Taxi tariffs in Great Britain are officially set by cities or districts.

 In the ranking list of the most expensive taxi tariffs in Great Britain the taxi tariff Birmingham occupies

-The basis for calculating the cheapest and most expensive tariffs is a taxi ride of 8 kilometers with a duration of 20 minutes in the daily tariff.
+The basis for calculating the cheapest and most expensive tariffs is a taxi ride of 8 kilometers in the day tariff.

 |Distance||by day||by night|